ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025.03.05.md

 Remind people when they are on first line support

-Zipping up builds, sophos is horrible.
+Zipping up builds, Sophos is horrible.
 Tickets.
 Many tickets.
 Some of which are conflated with each other.

-Use NDXMOTION to do beckhoff stuff, don't install XAR locally.
+Use NDXMOTION to do Beckhoff stuff, don't install XAR locally.
 JH removed from install & build wiki page.

 ## Current Sprint